lglass/photo_map/README.md

 These are the needed exif tags, so if they are not present, the program will not work.
 <br>

 The **clustering** algorithm used is DBScan ([https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html#sklearn.cluster.DBSCAN](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html#sklearn.cluster.DBSCAN)), which often works well with geographical data.
 The distance *metric* used is based on the great circle distance, which is also used in aviation to calculate the distance flown by a plane.
-The *min_samples* is set to one, meaning there will be no outliers. *eps* is set by default to 5, the unit is kilometer (implemented in the metric function), it can be adjusted in the web application.
+The *min_samples* is set to one, meaning there will be no outliers. *eps* is set by default to 5, the unit is kilometer (implemented in the metric function).
+It can be adjusted in the web application.

 ### Usage